Victor-HCC/solvdhw/hw9/documentation.md

 - Returns the shortest distance between the nodes or 'No path' if no path exists.

 Algorithm Time Complexity: O(V + E), where V is the number of vertices and E is the number of edges in the graph.

+### `shortestPathDijkstra(graph, nodeA, nodeB)`

+Finds the shortest path between two nodes in a weighted graph using Dijkstra's Algorithm.

+- `graph`: The graph object containing the adjacency list representation.
+Each node points to an object where keys are neighboring nodes and values are edge weights.
+- `nodeA`: The starting node.
+- `nodeB`: The target node.
+- Returns an array representing the shortest path from nodeA to nodeB.
+If no path exists, returns an empty array.

+Algorithm Time Complexity: O(V^2), where V is the number of vertices in the graph.
+This can be improved to O((V + E) log V) with a priority queue.

 ### `hasCycle(list)`